Purdue-Fort-Wayne-ACM/CyberDon/src/content/blog/2025-01-12-pfw-phishing-hackers-and-vpns.md

 This is accurate.
 I believe the VPN presents a greater opportunity for high-risk phishing attempts due to implementation, and I believe that it may be a security risk.

-While there is some inaccurate conflation between Cisco hacks and insecurities in the Cisco AnyConnect Client, the VPN client is indeed a high-risk target
+While there is some inaccurate conflation between Cisco hacks and insecurities in the Cisco AnyConnect Client, the VPN client is indeed a high-risk target, and has indeed been attacked before with both novel attacks, and several year old vulnerabilities.
+I'd like to assume the manufacturer & University will be diligent in issuing patches, and students diligent in installing them, but reality is often disappointing.

-## T
+Likewise, there exists the potential for hackers to guide students towards fake or backdoored VPN clients, defeating the point, and presenting an even higher risk.
+A backdoored client would be able to easily steal a user's CAS credentials, while performing attacks from their personal device & IP, and even accessing private files and information on the device.

+This is a correct statement.

+## What can the VPN do?